 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates FCRD, AAWW, COWN

-First Eagle Alternative Capital BDC, Inc. (NASDAQ: FCRD)’s sale to Crescent Capital BDC, Inc. If you are a First Eagle shareholder, click here to learn more about your rights and options.
+First Eagle Alternative Capital BDC, Inc. FCRD's sale to Crescent Capital BDC, Inc. If you are a First Eagle shareholder, click here to learn more about your rights and options.

-Cowen Inc. (NASDAQ: COWN)’s sale to TD Bank Group for $39.00 per share.
+Cowen Inc. COWN's sale to TD Bank Group for $39.00 per share.
 If you are a Cowen shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.